Do You Show Favoritism?

 Welcome back to the Study of the book of James.
-I have designed this study to be simple, for the beginner, yet enticing to peak your curiosity.
-I will share some simple bible study steps which will make it fun.
-Digging into God's word will fill the need of your heart for a personal relationship with Jesus Christ.
+I have designed this study to be simple, for the beginner, yet also enticing to peak your curiosity.
+I will share some simple study steps which will make it fun.
+Digging into God's word fills the need of our heart for a personal relationship with Jesus Christ.

 This study will begin in James chapter two.
 If you are new to the study, I'd like to encourage you to go back to the first hub in the series called Life Lessons - James 1:1-4.
 You will also find hubs on the study of James on my profile page.

 The format for this study is laid out in four simple steps.
 It is designed for you to use with any Bible portion you wish to dig into.
 It's not intended to be too in-depth (although you can go as deep as you'd like i.e. comparing scripture with scripture etc.) This study is mainly designed for the beginner to Bible Study.

 - Step One: Begin reading the passage and stop when the subject changes.
 Take the portion consisting of one topic and list the verses giving them a title

 - Step Two: Paraphrase - put the passage into your own words